Cheedoong/bsdiff/README.md

 # bsdiff
+based on bsdiff 4.3; a standalone one with NO dependency on any external library
-bsdiff 4.3 does not require libbz2, but is statically linked with minimal componments from bzip2/bzlib
+- it does not require libbz2, but is statically linked with minimal componments from bzip2/bzlib